1Now Moab rebelled against Israel after the death of Ahab.

 22Surely there was not kept such a Passover from the days of the judges who judged Israel, nor in all the days of the kings of Israel, nor of the kings of Judah;

 23but in the 18th year of king Josiah was this Passover kept to Yahweh in Jerusalem.

-24Moreover Josiah removed those who had familiar spirits, and the wizards and the teraphim and the idols and all the abominations that were seen in the land of Judah and in Jerusalem, that he might confirm the words of the law that were written in the book that Hilkiah the priest found in the house of Yahweh.
+24Moreover Josiah removed those who inquired of spirits or had familiar spirits, and the teraphimb and the idols and all the abominations that were seen in the land of Judah and in Jerusalem, in order to fulfill the words of the law that were written in the scroll that Hilkiah the priest found in the house of Yahweh.

 25Like him was there no king before him, who turned to Yahweh with all his heart and with all his soul and with all his might, according to all the law of Moses; neither after him arose there any like him.